ibnlanre/portal/README.md

 #### Updating Nested Stores

 Updating a nested store works similarly to updating a regular store.
 You can use the `$set` method to change the value of a nested store.
 Additionally, you can pass a [callback function][callback] to the `$set` method to modify the value based on the previous state.

-Since a nested store shares the same state across all levels of the object hierarchy, updating a nested store will also update the parent store.
-This feature is beneficial when you need to manage state at various levels of the object hierarchy.
+**Note** that since a nested store shares the same state across all levels of the object hierarchy, updating a nested store will also update the parent store.
+This behaviour is intentional, and allows you to work with state at any level of the object hierarchy, as if it were a regular store.

 ```typescript
 const { street } = store.location.address;